Sitecore CMS vs. Adobe Experience Manager (AEM): Why Sitecore beats Adobe for modern marketers

 Choosing the right Content Management System (CMS) can be a daunting task given the vast array of options available.
 If you're trying to decide between Sitecore and Adobe, this guide aims to provide clarity.
 Despite many CMS platforms claiming similar capabilities, customers are increasingly seeking solutions that are user-friendly, customizable, and flexible enough to integrate with other software systems, with a growing preference for cloud-based CMS solutions to reduce IT infrastructure costs.

 Let's delve into the specifics by examining key features, pricing and costs, customer support, and user experiences, drawing insights from reputable review sites and customer engagements.
-Here are the top reasons why Sitecore XM Cloud is presented as the more obvious choice for your CMS:
+Here are the top reasons why Sitecore CMS is presented as the more obvious choice:

 When evaluating CMS platforms for enterprise needs, the differences between Sitecore and Adobe become clear.
 Below is a side-by-side comparison of key capabilities — from content authoring to AI — that shows how Sitecore delivers depth, maturity, and flexibility where it matters most.